-“Day in the Life Of” (DILO) Analysis methodology
+Observation “Day in the Life Of” (DILO) - Analysis method

 - Though the jobs are quite repetitive, the individual may still perform some different tasks during a typical workday, depending on how the job is organized; therefore, the DILO must incorporate an entire workday to gain a thorough overview of the scope of all of the work activities.